We will be prepared to put health and safety protocols in place that match the current state of COVID-19 and the pandemic.

 Late Pick-up Fee

 We understand that unforeseen challenges may cause you to be late for the designated pick-up.
 Please realize this causes complications in the smooth running of camp.
 Camp ends at 3:00 p.m. every day.
-IMSA provides a 15-minute grace period after which our mandatory late pick up fee begins.
+IMSA provides a 15-minute grace period after which our mandatory late pick up fee process begins at 3:15 pm..
 Any parent/guardian picking up a child late will be assessed a mandatory fee of $15 for any pickup 15 minutes late and $5 per 5-minute increment thereafter (i.e. 15-19 min late = $15, 20-24 min late = $20, etc.) Late fees are due on the child’s next day of camp, and can be paid by check made out to IMSA, or cash.

 Early registration is advised.
 Because each program has limited capacity, registration is on a first-come, first-served basis.
-Program registrants who register by February 28, 2019, will receive an early registration discount of 12%.
-This discount will be applied automatically when you check out.

 - No camper/student will be allowed to participate in Summer@IMSA who has any tuition outstanding.